voiceflow/libs/packages/nestjs-rate-limit/README.md

 yarn add @voiceflow/nestjs-rate-limit
 ```

-This package also requires you to have `@voiceflow/nestjs-rate-limit` installed.
+This package also requires you to have `@voiceflow/nestjs-redis` installed since `RateLimitModule` uses `RedisModule` as a dependency.

 ## Usage